opengeospatial/bblock-template/USAGE.md

 ```

 In that case, `type1`, `type2` and `subtype2-1` will also be part of the building block identifiers.

+## Registering your building block

+Building blocks can be aggregated into registers, such as OGC's official and incubator registries.

+### Making your own Building Block Register

+TBD

 ## Building block structure